-The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.
+The process of laser cutting harnesses the power of light energy, converting it into intense heat to melt and vaporize materials with precision.

-For the wide application of ZnSe flat convex focusing lens in general laser cutting, the relationship between the spot diameter d and the focal length ƒ, the divergence angle θ and the diameter D of the incident laser beam can be calculated according to the following formula:
+For the common use of ZnSe flat convex focusing lenses in laser cutting, the relationship between the spot diameter (d), the focal length (ƒ), the divergence angle (θ), and the diameter (D) of the incident laser beam can be calculated using the following formula:

 (1.1)